In the roaring wind trees dance to an unheard song and sway to the tune – Eloise Guthrie

 A child's angle of view on the people around.
 This is my tribute to Vivian Maier, and just a great way to look around that we lose as we grow up

-In the beginning of the 20th century two Italians--Anton and Arturo Bragaglia--,brothers and photographers, were more interested in capturing movement than shapes.
+In the beginning of the 20th century Anton and Arturo Bragaglia, Italian brothers and photographers, were more interested in capturing movement than forms.
 They aimed to create a dedicated style of photography: photodynamism.
 Movement was to be depicted as a continuum, a trace of a trajectory.
 There are no clear lines in photodynamism to which most of us are used in a still photograph.
 Instead, subject matter is mostly blurry, being caught in motion: photographed in time rather than in space.
-This series is my modest homage to photodynamism, and some more.
-In these photographs, I am looking into the elusiveness of clear shape.
-We take the stillness of shape for granted, even when it is in motion which we choose to ignore.
-So, what happens to the shape when motion stands still?
+This series is my modest homage to photodynamism, as I am questioning the clarity and security of a once perceived form.

 Tender is the Night

 This is a series that I made in Toronto in 2009.
 I gave the photographed places a surrealistic look: the starry skies, the mixture of night and day.
 These places look like they belong to a different world; they almost glow from inside, and yet they are mundane.
 Anyone can find these places and try to see in them what I saw.